dzekelid/real-time/_listings/aws-machine-learning/action-describetags-get.md

 ---
 swagger: "2.0"
 info:
-  title: AWS Machine Learning API
+  title: AWS Machine Learning API Describe Tags
   version: 1.0.0
+  description: Describes one or more of the tags for your Amazon ML object.
 schemes:
 - http
 produces: